arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 )
 <fig-accuracy>

-Introducing a lag in test result reporting necessarily decreases outbreak detection accuracy because an alert can only begin once the test results are in-hand, which increases the chance that an outbreak will end before the result.
+Introducing a lag in test result reporting necessarily decreases surveillance accuracy because an alert can only begin once the test results are in-hand, which increases the chance that an outbreak will end before results can be translated to an alert.
-For the conditions simulated here, introducing a 14-day lag in test reporting for an ELISA-like test reduces the outbreak detection accuracy by $approx$ 3%.
+For the conditions simulated here, introducing a 14-day lag in test reporting for an ELISA-like test reduces the surveillance accuracy by $approx$ 3%.
-For all simulated scenarios, this is consistent with, or higher than the accuracy achievable with an RDT-like test.
+For all simulated scenarios, this is consistent with, or higher than, the accuracy achievable with an RDT-like test.
-This always leads to an increase in the median delay from outbreak start to alert relative to an ELISA-like test with no detection and frequently leads to a detection delay relative to an RDT-like test (@fig-delay).
+This always leads to an increase in the median delay from outbreak start to alert, relative to an ELISA-like test with no result delays, as well as RDT-like tests (@fig-delay).

 #figure(
   image("manuscript_files/figure-typst/fig-delay-output-1.png"),